ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

   "Forking Workflow".
 The former is appropriate for teams of collaborators where everyone has write access to the GitHub repository.
-The latter is commonly used when a developer wishes to contribute to a public GitHub project that for which they do not have write access to the repository.
+The latter is commonly used when a developer wishes to contribute to a public GitHub project for which they do not have write access to the repository.

 ### What's Next?